team-tuiuiu-hackathon/backend-hackathon/README.md

    # Edit the .env file with your configurations
    ```

-4. Configure MongoDB
+4. Configure post
-   - Install MongoDB locally or use a service like MongoDB Atlas
+   - Install post locally or use a service like post Atlas
    - Configure the connection string in the .env file:
    ```
-   MONGODB_URI=your_mongodb_connection_string
+   POST_URI=your_mongodb_connection_string
    ```

 5. Start the server